GillesSchneider/natural-language-processing/quotes/README.md

 ```

 ## Results (peace vs war)
-The Multi Layer Perceptron (MLP) has 3 hidden layer of size 50, and has been trained on 300 iterations.
-10 training and testing sessions. **Please note that quotes are randomly selected at each session.**.
+The Multi Layer Perceptron (MLP) has 3 hidden layers of size 50, and has been trained on 300 iterations.
+10 training and testing sessions. **Please note that quotes are randomly selected at each session.**

 | Session       | Parameters           | Accuracy  (Test)|
 | ------------- |:-------------:| -----:|